JESUS OVERCOMING ALL BARRIERS

 In January 1997, Terry Denny (son of Carl Denny) came to hold a revival.
 The revival lasted fourteen weeks and was the third largest in the nation during its existence.
 Over 350 people received the gift of the Holy Ghost during the revival.

 In the beginning of 2009, the church was informed that Sis.
 McGruder was again battling cancer.
 After a long, courageous, and faith-filled battle, she went to her reward on April 29, 2010.
-Her life and ministry continue to be a blessing to countless individuals.
+Her life and ministry continues to be a blessing to countless individuals.

 God has overcome all these barriers for us.
 We must remember that we’re here for a purpose, and that our being here was NOT ACCIDENTAL.